-If for any reason the company desk refuses to give information, don't worry, we have four other ways in our arsenal.
+If the company desk refuses to give information for any reason, don't worry; we have four other ways in our arsenal.

-The second best way to get the hiring manager's name and contact information are to connect with your prospective employer's employees.
+The second best way to get the hiring manager's name and contact information is to connect with your prospective employer's employees.

 This way, you can ask your connection to refer you to the hiring manager or ask for the hiring manager's contact information when a job becomes available.

 It is easier than you think.

 Just do a quick Linkedin search and see the employers active on Linkedin.